thecatalogueback/Marvin-2-Readwise-Exporter/README.md

 # Marvin 2 Readwise Exporter
-Export Marvin 3 Annotations and Highlights to CSV compatible with Readwise
+Export Marvin 3 annotations and highlights to CSV compatible with Readwise.
+At the moment this only supports text highlights and not any photo highlights.

 How to Use